doomedraven/VirusTotalApi/README.md

   --allinfo             will include the results for each particular URL scan
                         (in exactly the same format as the URL scan retrieving API).
-If the parameter is not specified, each item returned will onlycontain the scanned URL and its detection ratio.
+If the parameter is not specified, each item returned will only contain the scanned URL and its detection ratio.

-Rules managment options:
+Rules management options:
-  --rules               Manage VTI hunting rules, REQUIRED for rules managment --list                List names/ids of Yara rules stored on VT --create FILE         Add a Yara rule to VT (File Name used as RuleName --update FILE         Update a Yara rule on VT (File Name used as RuleName
+  --rules               Manage VTI hunting rules, REQUIRED for rules management --list                List names/ids of Yara rules stored on VT --create FILE         Add a Yara rule to VT (File Name used as RuleName --update FILE         Update a Yara rule on VT (File Name used as RuleName